 Notwithstanding the above relaxation by SEBI, given the mission of SES in advocating good corporate governance, SES would continue to raise concern wherever the Board is Chaired by an ED, or where the Board chair is related to EDs / MD/ CEO, since SES is of the opinion that such position / arrangement may lead to concentration of power.

-Wilful Defaulter: If anyone has been declared wilful defaulter as per definition of RBI, in that case SES would recommend the shareholders vote AGAINST regardless of any other factor howsoever compelling.
+Wilful Defaulter: If any person has been declared wilful defaulter as per definition of RBI, in that case SES would recommend the shareholders vote AGAINST the appointment of such person as Director regardless of any other factor howsoever compelling.